Unite the Right rally: Germany

+Israel

+Israeli president Reuven Rivlin said in a statement, "The very idea that in our time we would see a Nazi flag — perhaps the most vicious symbol of anti-Semitism — paraded in the streets of the world's greatest democracy, and Israel's most cherished and greatest ally is almost beyond belief".
+Former Prime Minister Ehud Barak said the rally was reminiscent of recent events in Israel, citing demonstrations held by the far-right group Lehava.

+Prime Minister Benjamin Netanyahu received criticism for his delayed response to the rally, in which he responded only after Trump made a statement condemning the neo-Nazis at the rally.

 Religious responses

 The General Secretary of the World Council of Churches, Olav Fykse Tveit, stated, "Terror and violence against peaceful people seeking justice in Charlottesville must be condemned by all ...
 We are proud of moral leadership by clergy and lay people standing against this promotion of racism and white supremacy."

 The Presbyterian Church (U.S.A.), the United Methodist Church, the Evangelical Lutheran Church in America, and the Orthodox Church in America, all of which are members of the World Council of Churches, each individually condemned the Unite the Right rally and the racist ideology behind it, as did the Church of Jesus Christ of Latter-day Saints and the Catholic Church.

 The Rabbinical Council of America, Rabbinical Assembly and United Synagogue of Conservative Judaism, and Union for Reform Judaism – representing American Orthodox, Conservative, and Reform Jews, respectively – all strongly condemned the white supremacist and neo-Nazi violence in Charlottesville.
 Alan Zimmerman, president of Congregation Beth Israel in Charlottesville, recalled the day's events in a blog post: "The fact that a calamity did not befall the Jewish community of Charlottesville on Saturday was not thanks to our politicians, our police, or even our own efforts, but to the grace of God. ...
 And yet, in the midst of all that, other moments stand out for me, as well. ...
 At least a dozen complete strangers stopped by the synagogue Saturday to ask if we wanted them to stand with us."